MichaelSCollins/Player_Authentication-Stats_and_MatchHistory-API/README.md

 # Go Game API - TypeScript

-A comprehensive REST API and WebSocket server for a multiplayer Go (Baduk) board game, built with TypeScript, Node.js, Express, and MongoDB.
+A comprehensive REST API and WebSocket server for a multiplayer games, built with TypeScript, Node.js, Express, and MongoDB.

 ## Features